UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 In this example we are checking if `squats` is contained in our list `exercises`.

-We can see that `squats` exists ar position 2 in the list and therefore the objext `sore` is assigned a value of `Extreme`.
+We can see that `squats` exists at position 2 in the list and therefore the object `sore` is assigned a value of `Extreme`.

 ---